-With the DHCP server running on your LANCOM R&S[®]Unified Firewall, you can assign IP addresses and transfer them to other configuration parameters (Gateway, DNS server, NTP server, etc.).
+With the DHCP server running on your LANCOM R&S®Unified Firewall, you can assign IP addresses to clients in the network and transfer other configuration parameters (Gateway, DNS server, NTP server, etc.) to these clients.
 Alternatively, it is possible to forward DHCP requests to an existing DHCP server on another network.